 Genesis 1:14-19 discuses the Sun (greater light), Moon (lesser light) and stars being made for signs and for seasons and for days and for years.
 But you'll notice in verse 16 the Sun is made and talked about first, it has priority.
 And months are seemingly missing from the discussion.

-It is well known that the Hebrew Calendar was influenced by the Babylonian Calendar during the Captivity, the names we're now used to calling the Hebrew months come from Babylon for one thing.
+It is well known that the modern Hebrew Calendar was influenced by the Babylonian Calendar during the Captivity, the names we're now used to calling the Hebrew months come from Babylon for one thing.
 Well the thing is Babylon had a Lunisolar Calendar, so even that aspect of it could be Babylonian in origin.

 Lunar Calendars were more popular with the ancient Pagans then you might expect given the modern popular narrative that ancient Paganism always started with Sun worship.
 In fact the most prominent not at all Lunar Calendar used by Pagans in classical antiquity was the Civil Egyptian calendar, but even they originally had a Lunar one which they kept using for ceremonial purposes.
-Actually even in Greece the Attic Lunar Calendar's main purpose was for how they observed Pagan festivals.
+Even in Greece the Attic Lunar Calendar's main purpose was for how they observed Pagan festivals.

 Now as much as Christians often love to see all things Egyptian as bad, it wasn't the Egyptians much of the Torah is telling the Israelites not to be like, it was the Canaanites, (When Jerusalem is derogatorily called "Sodom and Egypt" it's about them being inhospitable to strangers not any particular customs.).
 One of the Canaanite tribes was the Amorites, Babylon first became a major player in Mesopotamia under it's Amorite dynasty, so that Babylonian calendar could be Canaanite in origin.

-It is a common traditional conjecture that before Exodus 12 the first season was Fall rather then Spring, and that in Exodus 12 YHWH is swapping the First and Seventh months.
+It is a common traditional conjecture that before Exodus 12 the first season was Fall rather then Spring, and that in at The Exodus YHWH is swapping the First and Seventh months.
 I'd been thinking of making a post on how we can't entirely prove that using Scripture alone and so shouldn't build so many theories on it.
 But since they were in Egypt for several generations it's very possible the Egyptian Calendar was their starting point and what month to make the first month was the only change YHWH is making in Exodus 12.
 Though different agricultural and climate circumstances in Canaan probably brought further differences over time, the Egyptian Calendar was organized around 3 seasons rather then 4 because of how much they were ruled by the flooding of the Nile.

 In a hypothetical Torah based Solar Calendar the Intercalary month of five or six days (if that was the method used for synchronization) would go between Adar and Nisan rather then in September.
 (BTW, those 5 days were when the Egyptians observed the birthdays of Osiris and Horus, not anywhere near Christmas.
 And the Egyptian new year was September 11th on our calendar coincidentally enough.)
 Or maybe you would try to put them before the Seventh Month to keep Yom Teruah close to the Fall Equinox.